Ray-Ban Aviator Metal Shades

 Oakley Holbrook Men’s Sunglasses

 Oakley sits right on the center of cost-effectivity and dapper flair in a wide variety of styles.
 Snag a pair from the twenty-two different looks, giving you a unique element, even when compared next to other Oakley wearers.
-Polarized lenses with an anti-reflective coating keep you looking your best, even when the sun sends down a trail of blazing light right on you.
+Holbrook has polarized lenses with an anti-reflective coating keep you looking your best, even when the sun sends down a trail of blazing light right on you.
 Nothing can touch you when Oakley’s shielding you: metal frame, 100% UV protection, and icon accents along the edge.
 You’re ready to rock and roll tonight.

 - Weight5.4 ounces

-Carrera 33/S Aviators
+Carrera 33/S Aviators Sunglasses

 Budget-friendly and adding a hexagonal element to the otherwise plain aviator style, Carrera packs all the heat of 100% UV protection in their non-polarized lenses.
 You get to select one of seven excellent styles through the sales page, each allowing you to sport the big bad vibe of these impressive 62mm wide lenses.
 Carrera knows how important your mystique is to you, which is why they throw in a protective case to keep these beauties dust-free and in top form for the next time you hit the boardwalk.